IgnacioBoero/Soccer/README.md

 ### 3. eval.ipynb
 Script to evaluate the model
 - Python notebook that loads the model and an event and calculates the return for passes, shot and dribbles
-- There is one example for the model output given by the train script in models_example and one example for a processed trajectory on the data_example to use the notebook without needing to process data or train.
+- To avoid having to train a model, we have one of the trained models in models_example.
+Also, we provide an example processed shard [here](https://drive.google.com/file/d/1xfwpLU3eR2xzAf-rAJM9gpkL1oPUo7FP/view?usp=sharing)  which can be downloaded and put in data_example to be able to run the eval.ipynb with a simple example.